s0rent/rrr-unlocked/README.md

 # Ridge Racer Revolution Unlocked
 Features (all of which are optional):
-* Unlock the two courses from the original Ridge Racer: "Seaside Route 765" and "Ridge City Highway" which are normally only accessible in two player link cable games.
+* Unlock the two hidden courses from the original Ridge Racer: "Seaside Route 765" and "Ridge City Highway" in single player mode.

-* Unlock all 5 courses in the "Extra" (reversed) variants.
+* Unlock all courses in the "Extra" (reversed) variants.

-* Unlock all 15 cars in the game, including 13th devil, 13th kid and White angel.
+* Unlock all 15 cars in the game, including the 13th devil, 13th kid and White angel.

-* Unlock speed level and scene (time of day) selection by marking all courses won.
+* Unlock all four car speed levels for every course and game mode.

+* Unlock the ability to select race scene / time of day.

+* Disable the race time limits (makes it possible to complete the extra courses on the lowest speed level).

 [Go here to patch your CD image](https://s0rent.github.io/rrr-unlocked/)